-How do I know if I have completed the puzzle?
+How can I tell if I have solved the Revomaze?

 What is the difference between static and dynamic mazes?

+The V1 core was made of brass, and then it was nickel-plated.
+V3 is a stainless steel body, and it has a brass maze.
 The nickel plating adds material and can have an impact on the design.
-We are not in control of how much plating is added and complex eddy currents can put more plating in one area.
-This can effect the functionality of the puzzle.
+We are not in control of how much plating is added, and complex eddy currents can put more plating in one area.
+This can affect the functionality of the puzzle.
 The V3 is much more accurate and as intended as we can machine them at HQ.

 What’s the best way to clean a Revomaze?

 The best ways to clean your Revomaze can be found on the forum’s information for newcomers & FAQ page.
 Please see the cleaning instructions by clicking here.

 What is the difference between Revomaze Extreme, Limited Editions and Obsessions?

 Revomaze extreme (main series) contain Blue (BU), Green (GR), Bronze (BR), Silver (AG), and Gold (AG) were the first five colours in the series.

 Limited edition Revomaze’s (only a certain number of Revomaze’s will be made and sold)

 The Revomaze obsessions (a plastic version of the Revomaze) was released in 2009 and is no longer in production.